TheHummel/Image-Processing/README.md

   - Runs NREA for both original and ROF-processed images
 - Calculates signal, noise, and signal-to-noise ratio (SNR) for each original and processed image and saves them to a csv file

+**run_pipeline_multiple_stacks.py** runs the full pipeline on multiple series folders in a given input directory.
+Each series folder should contain the raw images for one series.

 ## Metrics

 **metrics/** contains a module for calculating the signal, noise and SNR of images.